jeanrocco/fritzing-parts/README.md

 *  STWD100 watchdog timer
 *  MAX823T watchdog timer

-Use these <a href="https://github.com/jeanrocco/fritzing-parts/blob/master/sot23-5_6.jpg">breakout</a> <a href="https://github.com/jeanrocco/fritzing-parts/blob/master/SOT-89.jpg">boards<a/> to solder the SMD chips with low temperature solder paste.
+Use these <a href="https://github.com/jeanrocco/fritzing-parts/blob/master/sot23-5_6.jpg">breakout</a> <a href="https://github.com/jeanrocco/fritzing-parts/blob/master/SOT-89.jpg">boards<a/> to solder the SMD chips with low temperature solder <a href="https://github.com/jeanrocco/fritzing-parts/blob/master/SMD_solder_paste_low_temp.jpg">paste<a/>.
 Try to spread thin amounts of paste on the board pads, place the chip as best as possible, and shove everything in a toaster oven set to ~ 300F-400F.
 It will take about 30 to 60 seconds for the paste to melt, watch it becoming a shinny liquid metal, and carefully take it out of the oven.